 Launch of the P-PODS will be as auxiliary payloads on DOD, NASA, or commercial launches.
 This will be arranged directly by NSF and is not part of this solicitation.
 Likewise the integration of satellites into P-PODS and final testing of the fully integrated payloads to satisfy the requirements of the launch provider will also be handled by NSF independently of this solicitation.
-Awards made in the first year (2008) are expected to be for missions that will be ready for launch in late 2009.

 NSF will assist with frequency allocation and licensing for space and ground systems as needed.

-Additional technical information relevant to the program is posted on the NSF program web-site at http://www.nsf.gov/geo/atm/uars/cubesat_info.doc and will be updated as new information becomes available.
+Additional technical information relevant to the program is posted on the NSF program web-site and will be updated as new information becomes available.
 This includes information on possible future launch opportunities; manifested launch opportunities; orbital information; requirements for launch qualification testing; and telemetry licensing and specification.

 Education and workforce development are important aspects of the program.
-Therefore, to be eligible for an award proposals must include training opportunities for students as well as significant student participation in all aspects of the proposed projects.
+Therefore, to be eligible for an award, proposals must include training opportunities for students as well as significant student participation in all aspects of the proposed projects.